SixArm/topics/topics/how-to-find-a-mentor/index.md

 # How to find a mentor

 Finding a mentor can be a valuable step in personal and professional growth.
-Here are some steps you can take.
+Here are some steps you can take…

 Define Your Goals: Clarify your objectives and determine what you would like guidance and support in.
 Having a clear understanding will help you identify the right mentor.